System-T/PARTNER/README.md

-This github repository contains the code of the system (after going through the open source procedure) and datasets used in the following papers:
+### This github repository contains more details of the following two publications:

 [1] Kun Qian, Poornima Chozhiyath Raman, Lucian Popa, Yunyao Li, [*Learing Structured Representations of Entity Names using Active Learning and Weak Supervision (EMNLP 2020, to appear)*]()